 4. Coconut Oil

 Coconut oil is a great natural ointment to try.
-Your baby will smell amazing.

 This is another great natural option.

-When to Go to the Peditrician
+When to Go to the Pediatrician

 With these tips, you can handle a normal rash from teething with confidence.
 Of course there are times when you should take your little one to the doctor.
 If you try the above remedies but find that your child’s rash hasn’t disappeared or improved within a week, schedule a visit just to be safe.